Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: ANALYSIS AND RESULTS

 and the error on this averaged density is calculated using error propagation as,

-where the index `$j$' represents any data point from a particular galaxy in the scatter plots (Fig.~\ref{fig:figure_2} and Fig.~\ref{fig:figure_3}).
-We also carried out a similar analysis using the MaNGA DAP data.
-Fig.~\ref{fig:figure_5} and Fig.~\ref{fig:figure_6} are described in the same manner as Fig.~\ref{fig:figure_2} and Fig.~\ref{fig:figure_3}.
+where the index `$j$' represents any data point from a particular galaxy in the scatter plots (Fig.~\ref{fig:figure_2}).
+We also carried out a similar analysis using the \texttt{Pipe3D} data.
+Fig.~\ref{fig:figure_5} is described in the same manner as Fig.~\ref{fig:figure_2}.
 The obtained profiles have been discussed in detail in subsection~\ref{subsec:results}.